wp-plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+= 3.1.7.9 =
+- Added support for ANSI A (216x279 mm) US paper size for ticket templates
+- Fixed issue with ticket template not showing

 = 3.1.7.8 =
 - Added wp editors instead of textareas for ticket description and event terms and conditions